The Life Sciences Law Review: United Kingdom

 Pricing and reimbursement

 The NHS is primarily funded by general taxation.
 The NHS consists of four individual systems: NHS England, Health and Social Care (HSC) in Northern Ireland, NHS Scotland and NHS Wales.
-In England, the Department of Health and Social Care controls the NHS.

 iii National Institute for Health and Care Excellence